 - 7,650 non-fatal emergency room visits from people on foot struck by cars

-Pedestrian accident lawyers at Freeman Injury Law are dedicated to fighting to ensure victims and their loved ones are fully compensated for their losses.
+Our Pedestrian accident lawyers at Freeman Injury Law are dedicated to fighting to ensure victims and their loved ones are fully compensated for their losses.
 These incidents are entirely preventable and almost always caused by careless, inattentive motorists.
-Our experienced injury attorneys are dedicated to fighting for the rights of the injured and offer private consultations at our offices throughout South Florida, including Fort Lauderdale, West Palm Beach, Port St. Lucie, Miami, Margate and Orlando.
+Our experienced injury attorneys are dedicated to fighting for the rights of the injured and offer private consultations at our offices throughout Florida, including Miami, Fort Lauderdale, West Palm Beach, Maitland and Orlando.

 If you have suffered injury in a pedestrian accident, you may have legal recourse.
 Compensation could include reimbursement for: